 How can I get notified if monitoring database automated backup gets too old?

-Q: IPHost creates automated backup file (nms.gbak) for monitoring database.
+Q: IPHost creates automated backup file (such as nms.gbak) for monitoring database.
 How can I get alerted if it stops updating it?

 You can use simple VBScript below to check relative age of monitoring database backup.
 Select its text below, copy and paste into simple text editor such as Notepad.
 Alternately, download dtstamp_diff.zip script archive and unpack it to a directory of your choice.